GaryQ-physics/swmfio/README.md

 This code was developed in support of the paper [Blake et al., 2021, Recreating the Horizontal Magnetic Field at Colaba During the Carrington Event With Geospace Simulations](https://doi.org/10.1029/2020SW002585).

-Although [SpacePy](https://spacepy.org) contains a BATRSUS native file reader, it returns an unstructured grid, which makes interpolation (needed for field line tracing) very slow.
+Although [SpacePy](https://spacepy.org) contains a BATRSUS native file reader, it returns an unstructured grid, which makes interpolation (needed for field line tracing) slow.
 [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl) can read native BATSRUS files and generate VTK files, but the mapping to the [native grid was not quite correct](https://github.com/henry2004y/Batsrus.jl/issues/3).
 [Kameleon](https://ccmc.gsfc.nasa.gov/Kameleon/) can read native BATSRUS files and interpolate them on the native grid.
 However, this software is no longer being developed and is not easy to compile; in addition, [extra C wrappers can compilation are needed](https://github.com/rweigel/kameleon) to interface with Python.
 Finally, [Kamoto](https://github.com/nasa/Kamodo) can read BATSRUS files, but file reading and interpolation was [too slow for our application](https://github.com/nasa/Kamodo/issues/21).

 # 5 Acknowledgments

 This work was in part supported by NASA Grant 80NSSC20K0589 "Physics-based modeling of the magnetosphere-ionosphere system under Carrington-scale solar driving: response modes, missing physics and uncertainty estimates", PI: Antti Pulkkinen and the subaward "Ground Magnetic Field Perturbations under Extreme Space Weather Conditions", PI: R.S.
 Weigel.

-Hongyang Zhou, the developer of [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl).
+This code was developed with the help of Hongyang Zhou, the developer of [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl); Dan Welling; and the [SWMF](https://clasp.engin.umich.edu/research/theory-computational-methods/swmf-downloadable-software/) source code.

 # 6 Notes